School trips – The ultimate teacher guide

 Longleat is home to a wide range of attractions, so can easily tie in with a variety of topics, act as a case study, or be the inspirational starting point to a project.

-Science and history have intrinsically strong connections but Longleat also presents wonderful opportunities for subjects such as English, maths, art and design that can be given a real-life context.
+Science and history have intrinsically strong connections but Longleat also presents wonderful opportunities for subjects such as English, maths, art and design.
+These can be given a real-life context.

-There’s a huge selection of workshops and resources, for EYFS through to KS4+, to access, and Longleat is committed to continuously improving through expanding their variety of activities on offer.
+There’s a huge selection of workshops and resources, for EYFS through to KS4+.
+Longleat is committed to continuously improving through expanding their variety of activities on offer.

 Colchester Zoo has an award-winning education programme and offers free sessions to support many subjects across the curriculum.

-As well as covering traditional science and geography concepts such as adaptations and conservation, it also extends to English debating skills, art, maths and wildlife forensics, to support curriculum areas not traditionally associated with a zoo visit.
+As well as covering traditional science and geography concepts such as adaptations and conservation, it also extends to English debating skills, art, maths and wildlife forensics.
+These support curriculum areas not traditionally associated with a zoo visit.